 As the largest video sharing site, YouTube is a reliable place to go for video backup and after that, you are able to watch your videos anywhere you go!
 You can set the backup to the public so anyone can see or set it to private so only you can see or share it with specific people.

 And what you will do is create Gmail account in order to back up any videos you have.
 Simply click the button below:

 Then you can drag your videos as requested.
 Edit the title, give it a description and set who can see it:

 Tips on Video Backup to YouTube

-Before you backup Russia World Cup recording videos to YouTube, make sure to verify your account so as to upload videos longer than 15 minutes.
+Before you backup Russia World Cup recording videos to YouTube, verify your account to upload videos longer than 15 minutes.

-According to Google, you are not able to upload any video to YouTube as you want.
-If you are getting an error message like “invalid file format”, it means you are uploading something YouTube does not support.
+According to Google, you cannot upload any video to YouTube as you want.
+If you are getting an error message like “invalid file format,” you are uploading something YouTube does not support.
 For example, if you want to backup videos you recorded with your Sony camcorder that is in AVCHD, make sure you convert AVCHD to the following formats:

 - HEVC (h265)

 Also, Google recommends streamable file formats like H.264.
 So, if your videos are in other video formats that Google does not support, like AVCHD, it is recommended to convert them to MP4 H.264.
 And I’d like to recommend Wondershare UniConverter for converting AVCHD/M2TS/MTS to MP4.
 Thus, you may not able to keep your original videos.
 If you care about this, don’t do it.